 9 Disney World Cast Member Codes You Don’t Want To Hear Under Any Circumstance

-From bad weather to unfortunate ride closures, there are several things that can put a damper on a Disney day.
-However, there are certain codes you might hear from Cast Members that can take a bad day and make it worse.
+From bad weather to unfortunate ride closures, there are a number of issues that could occur.
+Beyond that, there are certain codes you might hear from Cast Members that you NEVER want to overhear

 Of course, certain codes are worse than others, but we’ll go over nine that have stood out during our time at the Disney Parks.
 Ranging from bodily fluid disasters to some pretty serious offenses, these are codes you DO NOT want to hear.